Who Is Pete Buttigieg?

-Despite accruing some controversies as mayor, Buttigieg has also helped transform the city.
+Despite accruing some controversies, Buttigieg also helped transform the city.
 He created programs to repair and clean up abandoned buildings, assisted low-incoming housing and promoted urban development projects.

 Buttigieg lacked the name recognition and support of other leading Democratic candidates when he formally launched his presidential campaign in April 2019, but he soon gained ground thanks to his obvious intellect and charisma, and toward the end of the year he was trailing only the big three of Joe Biden, Bernie Sanders and Elizabeth Warren in the polls.

 Medicare For All Who Want It

-While the healthcare debate in America continues to be heated and controversial, Buttigieg has taken a middle-ground approach to this issue.
-He supports giving Americans a choice in their healthcare by proposing an "opt in" option, while simultaneously allowing Americans who prefer to stay with private insurance to have that alternative available.
-Buttigieg's "Medicare For All Who Want It" contrasts to the government-run single-payer proposal that is backed by the more progressive 2020 presidential candidates such as Sanders and Warren.
+While the healthcare debate in America continues to be heated and controversial, Buttigieg took a middle-ground approach to this issue.
+He supported giving Americans a choice in their healthcare by proposing an "opt in" option, while simultaneously allowing Americans who prefer to stay with private insurance to have that alternative available.
+Buttigieg's "Medicare For All Who Want It" contrasted with the government-run single-payer proposal backed by the more progressive candidates such as Sanders and Warren.

 The Douglass Plan

-Buttigieg has created "A New Call to Service" plan that encourages high school students to serve in national programs like the Peace Corps and AmeriCorps and to engage in some of the pressing issues of the times, including climate change, addiction and mental health issues and mentorship.
+Buttigieg created "A New Call to Service" plan that encouraged high school students to serve in national programs like the Peace Corps and AmeriCorps and to engage in some of the pressing issues of the times, including climate change, addiction and mental health issues and mentorship.

 The U.S. Supreme Court

-In an effort to depoliticize the U.S. Supreme Court, Buttigieg is considering the alternative of adding five more justices to the current Court structure.
+In an effort to depoliticize the U.S. Supreme Court, Buttigieg considered the alternative of adding five more justices to the current Court structure.
 Vetted by the lower courts, these additional justices would only be able to serve after being unanimously voted by the original ten U.S. Supreme Court justices.
-Another idea that Buttigieg is considering is term limits to justices.
-If elected president, Buttigieg would form a bipartisan commission to explore the best and most viable options.
+Buttigieg also considered term limits for justices, saying he would form a bipartisan commission to explore the best and most viable options if elected president.